Golden Hour Chasing in Hong Kong: Ultimate Sunset and Sunrise Hiking Guide!

 Kam Kui Shek Teng: Epic Drone Shot for Sunset in Hong Kong

 Hiking in Hong Kong is not always difficult, but lower difficulty does not mean the view is sacrificed.
-There are definitely quick wins around, but this 1-hour hike along Braemar Hill is my most notable.
+There are definitely quick wins around, but this very short hike along Braemar Hill is my most notable.
 It is probably the easiest hike with the best view!
 If you do not have the time to go on a 3-4 hour hike, this trail is perfect to experience what hiking in Hong Kong has to offer.
 It is also very accessible by bus or minibus.
 I took Bus 25 along the Island side and it directly goes to the base of Braemar Hill.

 Devil’s Peak